BFrizzleFoShizzle/KenshiLib/README.md

 Requires Visual Studio 2019 or newer and the Visual C++ 2010 x64 compilers.
 KenshiLib MUST be compiled using the Visual Studio 2010 compiler.
 Copies of Visual Studio 2010 can be found on the [Wayback Machine](https://archive.org/search?query=visual+studio+2010).

+You may also require the VS2010 SP1 update (also available above).

 ![Image](https://github.com/user-attachments/assets/fd4db477-d0dc-4449-99c9-8b343c95a5a1)

 Also requires [boost 1.60.0](https://www.boost.org/releases/1.60.0/) and the `multihook` version of [MinHook](https://github.com/m417z/minhook/tree/multihook).